dangunter/tenprinciples/science-ux-principles.md

 user's metrics and needs to be taken into account when designing the system.

-## 9. Cost / Benefit for the science team is different from the
+## 9. Cost / Benefit for the science team is different from the development team
-   developement team

 It is important to remember that the cost/benefit analyses that a science team might do is often different from the analyses that a